 According to the project’s request for qualifications, the wall to be painted is approximately 12 feet tall and 36 feet long and can be treated as one composition or three related panels divided by the existing brickwork’s pattern.

-The artwork will be installed by Sept.
-31.
+The artwork will be installed by the end of September.

 Potter said she is particularly excited about the mural on Plaza Centre One, as it will be easy to spot from the Ped Mall.

 “It's viewable from the Pedestrian Mall, but it's also in an alley space.
 It is right at eye level,” Potter said.
 “Some of our murals are up high, some of them are quite large, but this one is long and narrow, or long and short, a little bit, so it's a really great opportunity.”

 To Potter, it is important to have spaces for public art like Plaza Centre One, not just in the Ped Mall, but throughout Iowa City.